SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 In the example above,
-because the ``move(_:from:to:)`` function is synchronous, you guarantee that there it can never contain possible suspension points.
+because the ``move(_:from:to:)`` function is synchronous, you guarantee that it can never contain possible suspension points.
 Any change to the code,
-trying to write ``await`` in it, would result in a compile-time error instead of introducing a bug.
+such as trying to write ``await`` in it, would result in a compile-time error instead of introducing a bug.

 ..
 TODO you can also explicitly insert a suspension point